Back to Kings Life index

 Many universities now make ‘dual offers’ to include an alternative offer for students with an EPQ.
 For example, Queen Mary University may provide a dual offer of ABB at A-level or BBB with an A in the EPQ.
 You can learn more about the possibility of reduced offers with the EPQ here.

-How hard are a levels?
+How hard are A-levels?

 It’s difficult to determine how “hard” you will find A-levels as this would depend on many factors and on your subjective opinion of what you find difficult.